Welcome back to our series of Heartland real estate market profiles.

 For investors who already own buildings in town, upward-trending rent is a time-tested means by which to capture returns from accelerating demand in a growing economy that continues to create jobs and attract new residents.

-For investors looking to break into the market, tightening conditions could inflate valuations or generate bidding wars; on the other hand, more aggressive investors may be able to generate strong returns on new construction — especially given the favorable lending environment.
+For investors looking to break into the market, tightening conditions could inflate valuations or generate bidding wars; on the other hand, more aggressive investors may be able to generate strong returns on new construction — especially given the favorable lending environment and ease of expansion due to a development-friendly topography.

 Most importantly, Columbus’s rental environment offers significant upside potential, in the form of a finding by the 2020 Comprehensive Housing Market Report from the HUD that “Rental housing in the Columbus HMA is generally affordable and has gradually become more affordable since 2011 . . .
 This is primarily because the median income of renters has risen faster than median gross rent in all years since 2010 except one.”